ULCSC/ULCSC.github.io/_tabs/about.md

 ---
 # the default layout is 'page'
 icon: fas fa-info-circle
-order: 4
+order: 1
 ---

 # University of Lethbridge Computer Science Club

-## Become a contributor

-If you have an idea for a useful resource, or you want to help out the Club, become a contributor.
-See a bigger description on the README.

 ## Join Our Discord

 [Click Here](https://discord.gg/bfvkDFEC)

-## Issues
+## Issues / Feedback / Contributing

-If you see inaccurate information, or spelling errors, or poor formatting. please create an issue on the repo so we can fix it right away.
+If you see any problems with these pages (incorrect information, misspelled words, incorrect formatting), please create an issue on the repo, or let one of the executives know.

+If you have an idea for a resource or page that could be useful, or you want to get involved with the club, please become a contributor!
+See more on that in the README.